Track Days / Club Racing · Workflow guide

 Export to Lightroom & Deliver

-RaceTagger exports XMP with driver names and car numbers.
-Import to Lightroom, organize by driver or car number, and deliver driver-specific galleries.
-Track day participants will search for their vehicle and immediately purchase their photos.
+RaceTagger writes driver names and car numbers into each photo's metadata (EXIF/XMP/IPTC).
+Import to Lightroom or Photo Mechanic, organize by driver or car number using that metadata, and deliver driver-specific galleries.
+Track day participants search for their own car and buy their photos on the spot.

 Pro tip

 Track day photographers often sell prints and digital downloads.
-Organize by driver name in your gallery — makes it easy for customers to find and purchase.
-One happy customer brings 2-3 referrals.
+Organize galleries by driver name so customers can find their car immediately.
+One happy customer tends to bring a couple of referrals.

 medium